 What does my son need to bring with him to camp?

 As we will be outdoors for much of the camp, campers should bring plenty of water, sunscreen, and bug spray!
+He should also bring a bagged lunch.

 Do Dangerous Camp t-shirts cost extra?